henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 An endpoint can be in various states and have various information associated with it during its life cycle.
-For TUDA, a subset of the states (which can include associated information) that an endpoint and its TPM can be in, is important to the attestation process.
+For TUDA, a subset of the states (which can include associated information) that an endpoint and its hardware root of trust can be in, is important to the attestation process.
+States can be:

-* Some states are persistent, even after reboot.
+* persistent, even after a hard reboot.
 This includes certificates that are associated with the endpoint itself or with services it relies on.

-* Some states are more volatile and change at the beginning of each boot cycle.
+* volatile to a degree, because they change at the beginning of each boot cycle.
-  This includes the TPM-internal Tick-Session which provides the basis for the synchronization token and implicit attestation.
+  This includes the capability of a hardware RoT to provide relative time which provides the basis for the synchronization token and implicit attestation---and which can reset after an endpoint is powered off.

-* Some states are even more volatile and change during an uptime cycle (the period of time an endpoint is powered on, starting with its boot).
+* very volatile, because they change during an uptime cycle (the period of time an endpoint is powered on, starting with its boot).
-  This includes the content of PCRs of a TPM and thereby also the PCR-restricted keys used during attestation.
+  This includes the content of PCRs of a hardware RoT and thereby also the PCR-restricted signing keys used for attestation.

 Depending on this "lifetime of state", data has to be transported over the wire, or not.
 E.g. information that does not change due to a reboot typically